jhnbyrn/951-KLR-PAGES/dme_fuel_enrichments_overview.md

 ![](images/dme_fuel_calculation/engine_temp_map_83_1.png)

-Earlier we saw that the post-start enrichment map (Map 40) has a peculiar bump between 15C and 35C, where we might have expected enrichment to drop.
+Earlier we saw that the post-start enrichment map (Map 40) has a peculiar bump between 15C and 35C, increasing where we might have expected enrichment to drop.
 Since the cranking and post-start enrichment values are calculated at the same time, it's worth looking at their combined effect:

 ![](images/dme_fuel_calculation/engine_temp_maps_40_83_overlay_1.png)

 Although other effects are not shown here, this does indicate that the overall enrichment calculated at this point does still decrease consistently with temperature as expected.
-Also interesting to note is the similatiry in overall shape of this combined graph with the shape of the IAT Map 42, strenghtening the evidence that Map 42 is really a compensation for temperature, rather than for density as is commonly assumed.
+Also interesting to note is the similatiry in overall shape of this combined graph with the shape of the IAT Map 42, strenghtening the evidence that Map 42 is really a compensation for air temperature, rather than for air density as is commonly assumed.

 But this cranking adjustment - which as the graph shows is very extreme at lower temperatures (22x) - is only in full force for up to 12 cycles during cranking.
 The counter variable 4D counts fuel injection events, and after 12, the adjustment routine starts to scale the cranking enrichment down.
-The scaling down is also triggered by reaching 600rpm (determined by Map 84).
+The scaling down is also triggered by reaching 600rpm if that happens before 12 cycles (determined by Map 84).
 Once triggered, this reduction is done by the combination of two maps, 85 and 86.

 Here's Map 85: